yas-sisodia/personal_data_detector/README.md

 3. Install it (recommended location):
    C:\Program Files\Tesseract-OCR
+   If installation path is different copy at time of installation

-4. Add it to Environment Variables (PATH):
+5. Add it to Environment Variables (PATH):

    - Press Windows Key
    - Search "Environment Variables"